justinmahar/react-ig-embed/README.md

 The [Instragram Embed JS script](https://www.instagram.com/embed.js) is loaded once to `window` when this component renders using [React Helmet](https://github.com/nfl/react-helmet).

 You may want to load the script yourself elsewhere.
-If this is the case, use the `scriptLoadDisabled` to disable loading the script in `IGEmbed`.
+If this is the case, use the `scriptLoadDisabled` prop to disable loading the script in `IGEmbed`.

 ## Process Delay